Project-Books/book-project/CONTRIBUTING.md

 Please adhere to [our Java style guide](https://github.com/knjk04/book-project/blob/master/STYLEGUIDE.md).

 Before submitting a pull request, please run the unit tests and ensure they pass.
+Please note that PredefinedShelfTests currently fail when all of the tests run collectively, but it passes when run individually (see issue #88).
+As long as that test still passes when you run it by itself, please submit your pull request.

 ## Ways to contribute